Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Discussion and Conclusion

 \textbf{Practical guidelines.} (1)~Default to anti-Hebbian plasticity ($\eta < 0$) with moderate decay ($\lambda \approx 0.01$)---this is both the characterisation recommendation and what evolution discovers independently.
 (2)~Invest in per-network parameter tuning: regret under fixed parameters is 52--100\% for MorphoNAS networks, far higher than for random architectures.
 (3)~When targeting non-stationary environments, the OFF$\to$ON protocol shows that adaptation alone accounts for 66--69\% of the total benefit.

+\textbf{Benchmark limitations.} Both benchmarks are classic control tasks; generalisation to continuous-action or high-dimensional environments remains open.
+In particular, we did not test sparse-reward tasks such as MountainCar.
+Architecture search may be more susceptible to local optima under sparse rewards, where rare reward signals provide a weaker selection signal for discriminating between candidate topologies.
+This is an orthogonal challenge to the development-plasticity interaction we characterise---but it would be the natural next test of whether co-evolution can recover the per-network plasticity benefits we observe under dense rewards.
+We leave this to future work.
+Co-evolution did not outperform no-plasticity evolution in any tested condition (two ties at fitness ceilings, one marginally negative result); a stronger test would require harder benchmarks where structural robustness alone is insufficient.

-\textbf{Limitations.} Both benchmarks are classic control tasks; generalisation to continuous-action or high-dimensional environments remains open.
-Co-evolution never outperforms no-plasticity evolution, and is marginally counterproductive under non-stationarity---a stronger test would use a benchmark where the GA cannot find robust topologies within 200 generations, forcing reliance on within-lifetime adaptation.
-The random-RNN sample is small (65 competent networks), and the weight distribution differs from MorphoNAS (uniform vs distance-dependent), introducing a potential confound.
-The plasticity rule (Eq.~\ref{eq:hebb}) is deliberately simple; richer mechanisms~\cite{soltoggio2018born} may interact differently with developmental topologies.
+\textbf{Methodological limitations.} The random-RNN sample is small (65 competent networks), and the weight distribution differs from MorphoNAS (uniform vs distance-dependent), introducing a potential confound.
+We do not compare against alternative optimised encodings (e.g., NEAT~\cite{stanley2002evolving}, HyperNEAT~\cite{stanley2009hypercube}); whether the developmental advantage we identify is specifically morphogenetic or holds for any indirect encoding of comparable expressivity remains open, and is the natural baseline for future work.
+The plasticity rule (Eq.~\ref{eq:hebb}) is deliberately simple---a single $(\eta, \lambda)$ shared across all synapses---and richer mechanisms (e.g., per-synapse mixed Hebbian and anti-Hebbian rules, neuromodulation~\cite{soltoggio2018born}) may interact differently with developmental topologies.

 \textbf{Broader context.} Zador~\cite{zador2019critique} argued that biological brains leverage both genomic encoding and environmental interaction.
 Shuvaev et~al.~\cite{shuvaev2024encoding} confirmed this computationally, showing that small genomic networks can compress weight matrices by orders of magnitude while retaining substantial task performance.
 Our findings extend this picture with empirical evidence: the morphogenetic genome provides the compressed architectural scaffold (with an $8.4\times$ competence advantage over random wiring), plasticity provides within-lifetime adaptation, and evolution can discover appropriate plasticity parameters for each task.
 Across all experiments, the primary determinant of performance remains the developmental topology itself.